golangkorea/golang-spec/en/Expressions/composite_literals.md

 tmp[0 : n]
 ```

-Within a composite literal of array, slice, or map type T, elements or map keys that are themselves composite literals may elide the respective literal type if it is identical to the element or key type of T. Similarly, elements or keys that are addresses of composite literals may elide the &T when the element or key type is *T.
+Within a composite literal of array, slice, or map type `T`, elements or map keys that are themselves composite literals may elide the respective literal type if it is identical to the element or key type of `T`.
+Similarly, elements or keys that are addresses of composite literals may elide the `&T` when the element or key type is `*T`.

 ```go
 [...]Point{{1.5, -3.5}, {0, 0}}     // same as [...]Point{Point{1.5, -3.5}, Point{0, 0}}